earnestt1234/FED3_Viz/Manual.md

 - **I'm encountering issues when using files with the same name**.
 Please report these; there could be some errors with duplicate files or files with exactly matching names which need to be resolved.
 The easiest workaround before a fix is to rename files (outside of FED3 Viz) to be unique.

 - **Will there be more plots/features added?**  Possibly!
-FED3 Viz will likely be worked on through Summer 2020.
+While FED3 Viz is being developed less frequently, new plots have been added from user feedback.
 Please share any suggestions for development on GitHub or the FED3 Google Group.

 - **Why can't I open more than 5 plots in a New Window?**  As of v0.3.0, a limit of 5 was placed on New Windows in order to prevent memory consumption.
 In previous versions of FED3 Viz, there was no limit, but there was also a memory leak issue: creation of any new plot (in a New Window or not) would increase the memory used by the application (by several megabytes).
 This memory usage was *un-recoverable* until the application closed; deleting plots or closing windows would not lower the memory usage.
 This would be a potential issue if one was to create many plots, or have FED3 Viz running in tandem with other applications.

   Now, this issue has been fixed; instead of creating a new "figure" (`matplotlib.figure.Figure`) with each plot, a single one is reused.
 There are also 5 "New Window" figures that are reused to show plots in new windows.
 There is no limit on the amount of plots that can be created, only how many can be displayed simultaneously.

 - **I saved the Python code for a plot and it doesn't run or my plot looks different.**  This could be due to many issues, but some possible causes are:

   - You are not using Python 3 to run the script
   - You do not have the necessary packages installed to run the script, or their versions are incompatible with FED3 Viz.
 The packages used by FED3 Viz are documented in the `requirements.txt` file on GitHub
   - Your IDE is not showing the plot (sometimes an issue with how inline plotting is handled; sometimes this causes plots not to show on the first run)
   - There is an error in the output plot script, which is certainly possible!
 The most likely issues are that some of the necessary helper functions were not included or the arguments are improperly formatted.
 Please report these errors on GitHub with the specific context, both to help solve your specific case and to improve the application.

 - **I have suggestions for improving the plot code I saved.**  You may rightfully wonder why the code to make a simple line plot ends up being 400 lines!
 Please note that FED3 Viz's plotting functions are designed to handle different settings on the fly, and the code to make one specific plot may be writable in a much less verbose way.
 Some pieces of the code may be helpful for the application, but irrelevant to your specific plot.

   That being said, I would enjoy discussing (on GitHub) and possibly including any proposed changes which significantly contribute to the readable or speed of the code.
 Aside from that, sharing code may be useful for other users.